vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 #include "parser/parser-expr.h"
 ```

-Parser classes inherit from `LogParser`, which has an abstract method `process`. `process` is where a parser's main functionality is implemented; it is the function that does all the parsing.
+Parser classes extend `LogParser`, which has an abstract method `process`. `process` is where a parser's main functionality is implemented; it is the function that does the parsing.
 ```
 typedef struct _OrderedParser
 {